redwanX/influencer-zone/README.md

 - This is a mockup project
 - This site contains a Banner section
 - This site contains a product section where products are showcasing
-- This site contains in customer section
+- This site contains customer section